Banking Accounts Frequently Asked Questions

 The interest rate that applies to your automatically renewed flexiRate will be the current rate available for your allocated term at renewal time.

-No, unfortunately you cannot withdraw money to an existing flexiRate, as the interest rate is based on the money staying in your account for a fixed period.
-Instead, you can request an Early Release through Internet Banking, allowing you to access the entire portion of your funds.
+No, unfortunately you cannot withdraw money from a flexiRate, as the interest rate is based on the money staying in your account for a fixed period.
+Instead, you can request an Early Release through the Suncorp App, Internet Banking, or the Suncorp Mobile Banking App, which allows you to access the entire portion of your funds.

 Yes, if your account is operating in offset mode, you can still setup flexiRates on your Everyday Options sub-accounts.